brainhack-school2020/BHS_project_SRastegarnia/README.md

 ### Deliverable
 By the end of this project, I would provide:

-•	Github repository including project description and python codes
+*	Github repository including project description and python codes

-•	Presentation slides
+*	Presentation slides

-•	A jupyter notebook presentation for the project results
+*	A jupyter notebook presentation for the project results

-• A Jupyter Notebooks with the data analysis and visualization
+* A Jupyter Notebooks with the data analysis and visualization

-•	The project gallery and final report
+*	The project gallery and final report

 ## Results
 ### Progress overview
-Coming soon...
+*Coming soon...*
 ### Tools I learned during this project
-•	Git/Github
+*	Git/Github

-•	Nilearn
+*	Nilearn

-•	Python visualization and machine learning
+*	Python visualization and machine learning

-• Practicing terminal and some Shell commands
+* Practicing terminal and some Shell commands

-• Compute canada/ Calcul Québec
+* Compute canada/ Calcul Québec

-•	Python virtual environments
+*	Python virtual environments

 ## Conclusion and acknowledgement
-Coming soon...
+*Coming soon...*

 ### Results
-Coming soon...
+*Coming soon...*

 ## Conclusion and acknowledgement

 ## TO-DO LIST
-Week 4:
-• June 1st: Modifying plots and adding new interactable plot.
-Modify classifiers.
+**Week 4:**
+* June 1st:
+  - [ ] Modifying existed plots:
+    - [ ] color blind friendly
+    - [ ] adding legends
+  - [ ] Adding new interactable plot
+  - [ ] Check and Modifing classifiers
+  - [ ] Adding visualization notebook

+* June 2nd:
-• June 2nd: Run the scripts on whole dataset using Compute Canada.
+  - [ ] Run the scripts on whole dataset using Compute Canada

+* June 3rd:
+  - [ ] Polishing codes
-• June 3rd: Polishing codes and Working on presentation's slides.
+  - [ ] Working on presentation's slides
+  - [ ] Create presentation ipython